specklesystems/speckle-docs/dev/server-manualsetup.md

       S3_ACCESS_KEY: "minioadmin"
       S3_SECRET_KEY: "minioadmin"
       S3_BUCKET: "speckle-server"
 ```

 ## Update the server to new versions

 This deployment mechanism doesn't provide an automatic update mechanism,
 so from time to time server operators need to manually update the deployment.

+We recommend first backing up your data prior to modifying or updating the
+server.
+You can find instructions on how to do that [here](./server-database-migration.md).

 To do that:

 - connect to the virtual machine running the Speckle server instance
 - navigate to the folder, where the Speckle server docker-compose file is located
-- run `$ docker-compose down` (this will take the server offline)
+- run `docker-compose down` (this will take the server offline)
-- run `$ docker-compose pull`
+- run `docker-compose pull`
-- run `$ docker-compose up -d` (this starts the server stack, and runs it in the background)
+- run `docker-compose up -d` (this starts the server stack, and runs it in the background)

 Your server instance should be back online and updated.

 ## Run your speckle-server fork

 If you made some changes to the server and want to run those instead of the official releases, we created some useful docker-compose.yml files to help with that.

-#### Step 1: Set up dependencies
+### Step 1: Set up dependencies

 ::: tip
 If you set up PostgreSQL, Redis and S3-compatible service outside of this VM (for example a managed deployment from a cloud provider), you can skip this step, but remember to set up the correct environment variables later